nd198/Interview_Preperation/Technical/JavaScript/javascript.md

+**what is Prototype**
+    In JavaScript, a prototype is an object that acts as a blueprint or template for other objects, enabling inheritance and the sharing of properties and methods.
+When an object is created, it can inherit properties and methods from its prototype, promoting code reuse and efficiency.
+    Here's how prototypes work with an example: Constructor Functions and prototype Property.
+    When a constructor function is defined in JavaScript, it automatically gets a prototype property.
+This prototype property is an object where you can add methods and properties that will be inherited by all instances created from that constructor function.

+    `function Animal(name) {
+        this.name = name;
+    }

+    // Adding a method to the prototype of Animal Animal.prototype.speak = function() {
+        console.log(`${this.name} makes a sound.`);
+    };

+    const dog = new Animal("Dog");
+    const cat = new Animal("Cat");

+    dog.speak(); // Output: Dog makes a sound. cat.speak(); // Output: Cat makes a sound.`

 **what is the behaviour of this in normal and arrow function** **Normal Functions (function keyword)**: The value of this is determined by how the function is called (the "execution context").
 It's dynamic.
 **Arrow Functions (=>)**: The value of this is determined by where the function is defined (the "lexical context").
 It's static and inherits this from its parent scope.